mjwbenton/eRetti/README.md

 ### Install Software

-Now that we've got those prerequisites sorted, we can install the Kindle-Writer software
+Now that we've got those prerequisites sorted, we can install the eRetti software

 ```
 tc@box:~$ npm install @mattb.tech/kindle-writer
 tc@box:~$ node_modules/.bin/kindle-writer-install-home
 ```

-After running the second command, the system will always start directly into a screen session running the Kindle-Writer server.
+After running the second command, the system will always start directly into a screen session running the eRetti server.

 To configure the device as a Wifi Access Point...